 The Price to be Paid for Ignoring Preferred Suppliers

-If you’re running a business, you are, by default, creating relationships.
+If you’re running a business, or working in procurement or sourcing for a large organization, you are creating relationships whether you are fully cognizant of it at all times or not.
+It’s a huge part of procurement and sourcing.
 But some of those relationships can become a little more unique — and downright lucrative.

 Case in point: “preferred suppliers.”
-Perhaps, at one time, your business simply purchased products from a supplier, and there was no special relationship involved.
+Perhaps, at one time, your organization simply purchased products from a supplier, and there was no special relationship involved.
+We call this “tactical sourcing”.
 But somewhere along the line, something made that relationship stand out, and it motivated you to want to do business only with this specific vendor for the type of goods they offer.

 It might have been the quality of the product.
 It might have been the level of service.
 But more likely than not, it’s because that supplier offered your company a monetary incentive to use them exclusively.